 Bitcoins are divisible into smaller amounts called Satoshi’s, named after the person who created the idea of bitcoin, Satoshi Nakamoto.
-A bitcoin can be split into one hundred millionth of a bitcoin.
+One bitcoin can be split into one hundred millionth of a bitcoin.

 Bitcoin users can have numerous bitcoin addresses to make payments from without it being linked to personal information, unlike opening a traditional bank account.

-Every bitcoin transaction is recorded on the blockchain, which is a public leger, making transactions completely transparent without being personally identifiable.
+Every bitcoin transaction is recorded on the blockchain, which is a public ledger, making transactions completely transparent without being personally identifiable.